 6. Pet Some Pups

 Dogs are scientifically proven to make everyone happy, all the time (source: my own brain and many experiences.)

-If you’re in a third world country, just step out the door and there will be plenty of strays!
-Bring something for them to snack on and enjoy watching them play.
+If you can’t make it to a shelter, I bet you can find some strays nearby instead, Bring something for them to snack on and enjoy watching them play.
 I promise, doing a good deed to take care of the street dogs in a small way will make you feel way better as well.
-Sometimes I also look at the local shelter websites from home to see which dog I’d adopt if I had the chance, but honestly this might make the homesickness even worse…

 7. Talk it Out

 I found whenever we ran into Americans on our long-term travels we always loved reminiscing about what we were missing at home.
 Just hearing that good ‘ol American accent always makes me feel better!

 8. Send Home a Surprise

 I liked to get pizza or his favorite Indian food ordered to his house when I knew he was home.
 He was always surprised and super happy, and it brings a smile to my face just thinking about it 🙂 Try it out!

 9. Get Out of the House